 Configuring IIS

-• Start the Website: After configuring, start the website to make it accessible to users via the specified port and domain.
+- Start the Website: After configuration, click ‘Start’ to activate your website, making it accessible to users through the designated port and domain.

 Creating and Publishing the Web Service